-Peruvian Bombshell Paula Manzanal Shows Off Pert Booty In Super-Short Denim Cut-Offs, Fans Are Loving It
+Peruvian Bombshell Paula Manzanal Shows Off Pert Booty In Super-Short Denim Cutoffs, Fans Are Loving It

 “Gorgeousness on another level,” one fan gushed.

 Unfortunately for her infatuated followers, it looks like Paula is currently in a relationship.
-She recently posted a photo of herself getting kissed on the cheek by Adam Cartwright, who is blonde and extensively tattooed.
+She recently posted a photo of herself getting kissed on the cheek by Adam Cartwright, who is blond and extensively tattooed.
 He also has a video of them kissing on his Instagram page.
 According to Peruvian news site Correo, Cartwright is the brother of her son’s father, Jordan Davies.

 Jordan is a Welsh television personality and a previous cast member on Celebrity Big Brother UK.
-He and Paula reportedly had a tumultuous break up after a two-month relationship and as The Daily Star notes, she has previously accused him of not stepping up to his paternal responsibilities.
+He and Paula reportedly had a tumultuous breakup after a two-month relationship.
+As The Daily Star notes, she has previously accused him of not stepping up to his paternal responsibilities.